duy7590/duy7590/README.md

 - 🔭 I’m currently working with Data Analysis & consulting for big corporates in Finland
 - 🌱 I’m currently a Master Student in Computational Data Analytics Program at [Tampere University][tuni]
 - ✨ I’m looking to make my hands dirty in data analytics and machine learning
-- ⚡ Fun fact: I love playing basketball🏀 and singing karaoke 🎤 !
+- ⚡ Fun fact: I love doing gym and playing team sports especially basketball🏀!
+I'm a real competitor ;)

 ### Connect with me: